 Why Grow Chamomile in a Pot?

-As pretty and dainty as its flowers are, the Chamomile plant can be quite unruly in the garden.
-They eventually self-seed, meaning more of them will pop up when you’re not looking.
+Chamomile plants can be quite unruly in the garden.
+They eventually self-seed, meaning more will pop up when you’re not looking.

 Additionally, another reason you might want to grow your Chamomile in a pot is so that you have easier access to it for caring and harvesting.

-When is the Best Time to Grow Chamomile?
+When is the Best Time to Grow Chamomile in a Pot?

-You might want to start sowing your chamomile seeds right away, but we recommend waiting for the right season.
+You might want to start sowing your Chamomile seeds immediately, but we recommend waiting for the spring.

-Some months better suit the needs of the chamomile plant and will increase the chances of your seeds germinating.
+However, some months better suit the needs of the Chamomile and will increase the chances of your seeds germinating.

-From March through June, the long hours of the day will give your Chamomile seeds the warmth they need to start growing while the soil is still cool enough for healthy root growth.
+From March through June, the long hours of the day will give your Chamomile seeds the warmth they need to start growing.

 Chamomiles are fast-growing plants.
-Provided you plant them in the right season, you will start seeing growth in a matter of days.
-They quickly progress to producing flowers as well.
+If you plant them in the right season, you will start seeing growth in a few days.

 Chamomiles might take well to soil initially, but specific conditions give them the best chance to thrive and produce an optimal amount of flowers.